SKIP TO PAGE CONTENT

 If I am an international student without any kind of U.S. citizenship status, do I qualify for any financial aid?

 Unfortunately, unless you are a permanent resident or a political refugee granted status by the INS, you are not eligible.
-International students who have a F1 or F2 student visa are not eligible for federal aid.
+International students who have an F1 or F2 student visa are not eligible for federal aid.

 Do I need to complete a Master Promissory Note (MPN) or Entrance Counseling once I accept my Federal Direct Loans?